russ26/wikipedia-vector-search/README.md

 mongorestore 'mongodb+srv://<username>:<password>@<clustername>.<atlasProjectHash>.mongodb.net' --archive='wikipedia_tiny.gz' --gzip
 ```

-## Get your own clean wikipedia dataset (optional)
+# Get your own clean wikipedia dataset (optional)

  If you already inserted the Wikipedia dataset into your collection from the last step, you can skip this step.
-This optional step is if you want to run a vector embedding process on a different dataset.
+This optional step is if you want to run a vector embedding process on a different Wikipedia dataset.

  All code is contained within `main.py` and requirements within `requirements.txt`.
 The latter was produced using `pip freeze > requirements.txt`.
 All configuration for `main.py` is located immediately within the `main()` function near the top of the file, with comments indicated what to change. **The main requirement is to replace the `mongo_uri` variable with your [cluster's connection string](https://www.mongodb.com/docs/guides/atlas/connection-string/).**